luuquangtrung/luuquangtrung.github.io/_posts/2021-12-04-linearization-notes.md

 toc:
 	- name: Introduction
 	- name: Some linearization techniques
+		subsections:
 			- name: 1.
 Max-min functions
 			- name: 2.
 Rounding functions: Ceil and Floor
 			- name: 3.
 Product of two binary variables
 			- name: 4.
 Product of multiple binary variables
 			- name: 5.
 Product of a binary and a non-negative continuous variable
 			- name: 6.
 Activate or deactivate a specific constraint
 			- name: 7.
 Preventing loops in linear directed graph
-	- name: References -->
+	- name: References
+---